Imagine a world without water. Without clean water how would human beings, animals, plants survive? Indeed every drop counts!

 5. Let adults know in case of leakage in school or at home so it can be repaired.

-6. Use a bucket at the time of bath instead of shower so less water will be utilised.
-Also keep your bath time under 5 minutes.
+6. Use a bucket at the time of bath instead of a shower so less water will be utilised.
+Also, keep your bath time for 5 minutes.